slopesidecreative/base-django-project/README.md

 # Django / Python Base Application

 Quickly begin a Django project with multiple apps!
 This starter project includes a hand-written registration & login app, and a starter validations library.

-Created during classes at Coding Dojo where I earned a blackbelt (95% or better) in Python.